SuarezLuis/try-and-catch/README.md

 - 🚀 **Simple APIs with advanced capabilities when needed**

 **💎 CONCLUSION:**
-*try-and-catch v5.0.0 is the ULTIMATE error handling solution.
+*try-and-catch v6.0.0 is the ULTIMATE error handling solution.
+Performance-optimized, thoroughly tested, and production-ready.
 It has evolved from utility to enterprise framework while maintaining simplicity.
 ALL limitations have been addressed with elegant, well-designed solutions.
 This is the future